 Schools should consider how they can creatively develop schedules for medically fragile students to limit their contacts as much as possible.
-Schools should apply 6 feet of social distancing and wear appropriate PPE when working with the student.
+Schools should apply 6 feet of social distancing while in congregant spaces and 3 feet of social distancing in the classroom and wear appropriate PPE when working with the student.
 Schools also may obtain parental consent to speak with the student's medical team to gain knowledge on how to best accommodate the student's medical condition in the classroom.